 The program is sponsored by the Computer Science department.
-Professor Richard Townsend and PhD students Emmely Rogers and Chas Threlkeld are coordinating the program.
+Professor Richard Townsend and PhD students Sarah Radway and Chas Threlkeld are coordinating the program.

 This program is not remedial computer science and it is not extra tutoring or office hours.
 Rather, you will work with other participants and the peer leader to come up with solutions to interesting problems related to computer science and discuss those solutions' pros and cons.
 Also, there will be no homework and no required preparation for the meetings.
 All you need to do is show up, participate, and have fun!

-The Emerging Scholars Program will be having its second semester at Tufts in Spring 2021, and we will begin accepting applications on the first day of class, February 1.
+The Emerging Scholars Program will be having its third semester at Tufts in Fall 2021, and we will begin accepting applications on the first day of class, September 8.